nsy-code/Neural-Networks-from-Scratch/README.md

 # Building Neural Networks from Scratch

 `./neural_network.ipynb` is a simple implementation of a neural network from scratch.
-It uses the MSE loss function and the ReLU activation function..
+It uses the MSE loss function and the ReLU activation function.

 ## 1. Why do we need Neural Network?